WARM Enough to Swim- Jump Right In

 Heat Siphon is designed to shut off when the air can cause icing and automatically restart when it is safe again as the air temperature goes over 50°F. In swimmable weather this off period is not more than a few hours in the spring or fall and should have no significant effect on your water temperature.

-HEAT SIPHON FAST FACTS - There is a reversing valve built into the heating/cooling Heat Siphon models which could be used to melt the ice forming in sub-42° air, but it would take the HEAT FROM YOUR POOL TO DEFROST THE COIL - A NET ZERO SUM GAIN.
+HEAT SIPHON FAST FACTS - Some pool heat pumps use a reversing valve built into heating/cooling models which could be used to melt the ice forming in sub-42° air, but it would take the HEAT FROM YOUR POOL TO DEFROST THE COIL - A NET ZERO SUM GAIN.
 Running the fan only while shutting off the compressor is also a defrost option but it takes a lot of 42°F air to melt an ice cube.
 The most economical design is to shut-down BEFORE ICING OCCURS and wait to run when the air temperature is swimmable - above 50°F.